 Tests show that keeping the doors and windows closed will keep particulate levels at 50% less than outdoor air on average.
 But some people really want to keep their windows open.
 For some people, it’s an old wive’s tale that windows must be kept open.
 For others, it’s a way to reduce chemicals coming from new furniture or recent remodeling.

 Can we have it both ways?
-Or are our purifiers useless with when our windows are open?
-CK from the Smart Air team put this question to the test by running the DIY Cannon in the 12m2 Smart Air testing room six times.
+Or air purifiers useless with when our windows are open?
+CK from the Smart Air team put this question to the test by running the DIY Cannon air purifier in the 12m2 Smart Air testing room six times with the window open and closed.

 The effect of having your window open will be more prominent when outdoor air is hazardous, so CK chose two days when outdoor air was bad (February 14th and 15th) for his tests.
 During these two days, Beijing’s AQI averaged 239 and 290 according to the US Embassy.